-We operate our business using three reportable segments: Wood Products, Building Materials Distribution, and Corporate and Other.
+As of January 1, 2017, we operate our business using two reportable segments: Wood Products and Building Materials Distribution.
 These segments represent distinct businesses that are managed separately because of differing products and services.
 Each of these businesses requires distinct operating and marketing strategies.
 Management reviews the performance of the company based on these segments.